-Notes: (1) Includes General and Administrative, Facilities Maintenance, and Elfin Forest Recreational Reserve operations, and miscellaneous operating expenses such as expenses related to Work for Others projects.
+(1) Includes General and Administrative, Facilities Maintenance, and Elfin Forest Recreational Reserve operations, and miscellaneous operating expenses such as expenses related to Work for Others projects.

-(2) Includes loss on disposal of capital assets, Rate Reimbursement Credit, and miscellaneous other non-operating expenses such as bank fees and bond consultants.
+(2) Includes loss on disposal of capital assets, water rebate payments to customers from SDCWA/MWD rate refunds, and miscellaneous other non-operating expenses such as bank fees and bond consultants.

-Table V - Water Sales by Source(1)
+Table V- Water Sales by Source (1) Last Ten Fiscal Years